2013: Brittany Miles, Jean-Luc Margot, Shantanu Naidu, Adam Greenberg, Sebastiano Padovan.

 - Phattarapong Chantarat (2005): Pat designed and fabricated a chirp modulator to improve the resolution of planetary radar images.

-- Gabriel Lopez (Summer 2012-present): Gabriel is building a database of asteroid properties measured by radar.
+- Gabriel Lopez (Summer 2012-Winter 2013): Gabriel built a database of asteroid properties measured by radar.

 - Adam Waszczak (Summer 2008 REU student from Cornell): Adam worked on planetary gravity fields and MESSENGER radio science data.